-Back in May, global furniture retailer IKEA released their Bully a Plant advertising campaign.
+A few years ago, global furniture retailer IKEA released their Bully a Plant advertising campaign.
 Within days the campaign had gone viral on social media.
 You may wish to show your students the effects kind and cruel words had on two different plants.
 It’s an eye-opener!

 Kindness- Filled Compliments Box

 We all know how wonderful it feels to receive an unexpected compliment.
 A compliment is like a little gift that puts a spring in your step for the rest of the day.
-Why not encourage our students to give each other some build ups, and get that good energy flowing through our schools?
+Why not encourage our students to give each other some build-ups, and get that good energy flowing through our schools?

 To create your own Compliments Box in our resource for your class, download our Compliments Box Decorations and Compliments Cards resource.

 Kids love making chatterboxes!
-Our free downloadable chatterbox template allows students to write kind acts they wish to complete on the inside of their chatterbox!
+Our downloadable chatterbox template allows students to write kind acts they wish to complete on the inside of their chatterbox!